 Providers Need to Get On Board with Home Healthcare

 Readmission rates are also significantly reduced.
-With more than 75% of hospital readmissions being deemed “preventable,” home healthcare providers help mitigate readmission risks by employing remote sensors, wearable technology, home visits, and more.
+With more than 75% of hospital readmissions deemed “preventable,” home healthcare providers help mitigate readmission risks by employing remote sensors, wearable technology, home visits, and more.

-The Future of mHealth Technology and Healthcare
+The Future of Healthcare is Now!

 Although we’re already entrenched in the future, the question remains: what comes next?
 It’s anyone’s guess, but the trends suggest that AI, mHealth, IoT (Internet of Things), and home healthcare are going to be key players.